Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 Xero Accounts Payable: A Complete Guide to Managing Bills

-Accounts payable (AP) is the money your business owes to suppliers.
-For any small business, managing accounts payable well means paying supplier bills on time without hurting cash flow, catching invoice errors before they become problems, and keeping accurate records for your accountant and HMRC.
-Xero’s accounts payable features handle all of this.
+Accounts payable is the money your business owes to suppliers.
+Managing it well means paying suppliers on time without hurting cash flow, catching invoice errors early, and keeping accurate accounting records for your bookkeeper and HMRC.
+The Xero accounts payable workflow handles all of this in one place.

-This guide covers the complete Xero accounts payable process: entering bills, automation, approval workflows, batch payments, and the reports you need to stay in control.
+This guide covers the full accounts payable process: entering bills, automation, approvals, batch payments, and the reports you need to stay in control.
+It’s written for UK small business owners and finance teams using accounting software like Xero UK.

 How Accounts Payable Works in Xero